scikit-garden/scikit-garden/docs/examples/MondrianTreeRegressor.md

 ###  Predictive mean and variance

-Writing $P(Y | X)$ as a GMM model, enables us to derive the mean and variance quite easily.
+Writing \(P(Y | X)\) as a GMM model, enables us to derive the mean and variance quite easily.
 Here is a plot showing the predictive mean and variance.

 ```python